 Of course, sesame seeds and tahini last for a shorter period of time if they are not stored properly.
 But remember, sesame seeds, like a lot of other seeds, usually have a best by date and not an expiration date.
 Because of this, you can safely use them beyond their best by date.

-How to tell if Sesame Seeds is bad, rotten or spoiled?
+How to tell if Sesame Seeds are bad, rotten or spoiled?

 When tahini goes bad, it is also given away by the rancid odor that develops.
 Tahini will naturally separate and become oily on top, this oil should be mixed back in before use (or you can turn the jar upside down for a few days).